 According to legal standards, documentation must be very thorough in order to secure accommodations under federal guidelines for Americans with Disabilities.
 Even if a student is diagnosed with a disability, accommodations cannot be granted without proper documentation.
-The evaluation must describe a substantial limitation compared to the average person in the general population.
+The evaluation must describe a substantial limitation of major life activities to this person.
 The evaluator must show that the substantial limitation pertains directly to the educational accommodation or service is requested.